ServiceStack/ServiceStack.OrmLite/README.md

 ## Typed SqlExpressions with Custom SQL APIs

+OrmLite's Expression support satisfies the most common RDBMS queries with a strong-typed API.
-The Custom SQL API's allow you to map custom SqlExpressions into different responses:
+For more complex queries you can easily fall back to raw SQL where the Custom SQL API's let you to map custom SqlExpressions into different responses:

 ```csharp
 List<Person> results = db.SqlList<Person>(